How Long Does it Take to Learn Animation?

 Animation is an attainable skill that can launch a new career.
 There are many different kinds of animation skills that a student can learn, and some of these will be harder to learn than others.
 For example, students wanting to learn how to animate complex 3D objects in a program like Adobe After Effects will need more training than someone looking to learn how to build animated gifs using Adobe Photoshop.

-Likewise, the prerequisites to learning animation will vary depending on the kind of training that you want to receive.
-Some training courses may require users to have background knowledge in programs like Photoshop and Illustrator.
+Likewise, animation prerequisites will vary depending on your desired training.
+Some training courses may require background knowledge in programs like Photoshop and Illustrator.
 Other courses will not have any required training.
-Students may wish to consider studying design and composition theories.
-Hence, they understand the various animation techniques they will use, assuming they enter a creative field.
+Students may wish to consider studying design and composition theories so they understand the various animation techniques they will use, assuming they enter a creative field.

-Read about how difficult it is to learn animation.
+Read more about how challenging it is to learn animation.

 Watch a Free Animation Online Course